-What was going to be Joshua's battle plan as he was coming to his first big battle in the Promised Land?
+What would be Joshua's battle plan for his first big battle in the Promised Land?

 ”And the LORD said unto Joshua, See, I have given into thine hand Jericho, and the king thereof, and the mighty men of valour.”
 Joshua 6:2

-Many times God had promised the land to Israel [on condition of obedience], but now they were actually standing on the ground.
-Joshua was looking up at those towering walls lined with experienced warriors opposing him.
+Many times, God had promised the land to Israel [on condition of obedience], but now they were actually standing on the ground.
+Joshua looked up at those towering walls lined with experienced warriors opposing him.
 What was he going to do?
 How was he going to lay siege to it?
 How long would it take - attacking a fortified city could be a bloody affair taking years.

-Second, we need to get rid of a lot of our “romantic” ideas about spiritual warfare.
-In our minds we think about coming against people or demons and overpowering them for God.
-We imagine sweeping changes because we have prayed or quoted Scripture, or whatever.
-Of course, that’s what the devil wants us to imagine, because it will keep us from the real battle plan.
+Second, we need to eliminate many of our “romantic” ideas about spiritual warfare.
+In our minds, we think about coming against people or demons and overpowering them for God.
+We imagine sweeping changes because we have prayed or quoted Scripture or whatever.
+Of course, that’s what the devil wants us to imagine because it will keep us from the real battle plan.

-In reality spiritual warfare is not “romantic” but just plain hard work.
+In reality, spiritual warfare is not “romantic” but just plain hard work.
 Spiritual warfare, which you see as you read the New Testament, is choosing to align our lives with the Word of God.
-It is treating our spouse with respect even when we would like to make a biting comment.
+It is treating our spouse respectfully even when we would like to make a biting comment.
 It is loving our children instead of getting angry and exploding at them.
 It is doing our best at work even when all we get is criticism or frustration.
 It is making time to know God through prayer and Bible Study even when our schedules are already full.
-It is the life of a disciple - a disciplined learner - reflecting the thoughts and attitudes of Jesus Christ in the every day events and problems of our lives.
+It is the life of a disciple - a disciplined learner - reflecting the thoughts and attitudes of Jesus Christ in the everyday events and problems of our lives.

 I know that you are on the journey.
 Do not be discouraged, but view the problems and temptations you face as training exercises in the destiny God is preparing you for...not just in this life but also in the one to come.